Executive sponsor, separation manager and deal team

 Spend one day or more to prepare materials for a two hour play.

-Once the marketing approach has been agreed, investment bankers will typically draft an executive summary, also known as a “one-pager” or “teaser”, providing a high-level overview of the potential deal.
+Once the marketing approach has been agreed upon, investment bankers will typically draft an executive summary, also known as a “one-pager” or “teaser”, providing a high-level overview of the potential deal.